P. C. George: Personal life

-George was born in Aruvithura on 28 August 1951, as the son of Mariamma and Chackochan of the Plathottathil house.

-George married Usha George on 25 January 1981 and has two sons Shone and Shane.
+George was born on August 28, 1951, in Aruvithura in present-day Kottayam district of Kerala to Chackochan and Mariamma.
+He married Usha George on 25 January 1981 and has two sons, Shone and Shane.
 One of his sons, Shone, is married to Parvathy, daughter of veteran actor Jagathy Sreekumar.

-His son Adv.
-Shone George is a member of the Kottayam district panchayat from Poonjar division.
+His son, Adv.
+Shone George is a member of Kottayam district panchayat from the Poonjar division.

 Political career

 His political career started through students' movement.
 He was Ernakulam District President of K.S.C.
 (1971–73); General Secretary of K.S.C.
 (1973–76).
-He was elected as MLA from poonjar in 1980 Kerala congress LDF candidate He was arrested several times in connection with students agitations.There are a lot friends for PC George in Poonjar during that time itself.
+He was elected as MLA from poonjar in 1980 Kerala congress LDF candidate He was arrested several times in connection with students agitations.There are a lot friends for P. C. George in Poonjar during that time itself.
 They have taken care his initial elections.He was Chairman of the Petitions Committee of the Legislative Assembly for seven and a half years.
 He was Chairman of the Subordinate Legislation Committee for two and a half years; Chairman of the Committee on Papers Laid on the Table for two and a half years.
 He was General Secretary, Kerala Congress; and Party leader of Kerala Congress (Secular) (2003–2010).
 He served as K.S.R.T.C.
 Board Member for ten years.
 He was elected to the Niyamasabha in 1981, 1982, 1996, 2001 and 2006, all from Poonjar constituency.

 He was the incumbent MLA from Poonjar constituency in Kottayam District of Kerala until 2021.
 George was also vice-chairman of Kerala Congress (M), a splinter faction of Kerala Congress.
 The splinter groups of Kerala Congress are known for frequent splits and mergers.
-PC George was formerly a leader of the Kerala Congress (J) party and was critical of K.M.
+P. C. George was formerly a leader of the Kerala Congress (J) party and was critical of K. M..
 Mani, the leader of Kerala Congress (M).
-Later PC George quit the Joseph group and formed his own group and named it "Kerala Congress (secular)".
-Recently, PC George merged his group with K.M Mani's faction.
+Later George quit the Joseph group and formed his own group and named it "Kerala Congress (secular)".
+Recently, P. C. George merged his group with K. M. Mani's faction.
 Before joining Kerala Congress (M) his party was affiliated with the LDF.

 P.C.
 George served as the Chief Whip, Government of Kerala in the UDF Government from 2011, until he was removed from the post on 7 April 2015.
 This removal was triggered based on the fights within the Kerala Congress (M), spurred due to the bar scam allegations on K M Mani.